-Buyers must insist on FOB shipping point terms as it gives them complete control over the delivery of goods after they leave seller’s warehouse (or shipping dock).
+Buyers must insist on FOB shipping point terms as it gives them complete control over the delivery of goods after they leave the seller’s warehouse (or shipping dock).

-On the other hand, FOB Destination allows the buyer to add the inventory only when the purchase shipment reaches in perfect condition.
+On the other hand, FOB Destination allows the buyer to add the inventory only when the purchase shipment reaches perfect condition.
 So, it is good from an accounting perspective.
 Also, under FOB Destination, the buyer has to take care of fewer things.

 Other Shipping Terms

 Though FOB is the most common term in the shipping world, there are other important and must-know terms as well;